metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_network_policy_v2_manifest.md

 Optional:

 - `namespace` (String) Namespace is the namespace in which the secret exists.
-Context of use determines the default value if left out (e.g., 'default').
+Context of usedetermines the default value if left out (e.g., 'default').